jitsi/handbook/docs/dev-guide/flutter-sdk.md

     Joins a meeting with the given options and optionally a listener is given

     - `options` : meeting options
-    - `listener` : event listener for events triggered by the native sdks
+    - `listener` : event listener for events triggered by the native SDKs

 3. #### hangUp()